Check Your Cold Water Tank Pressure Gauge

-Inside your well's cold water storage tank, there's a pressure switch that constantly monitors the tank's air pressure.
+Inside your well's cold water storage tank, there's a pressure gauge that constantly monitors the tank's air pressure.

 Once you lose pressure inside the tank, you won't be able to draw any water from your well, even after the power comes back on.